microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_azuresentinel.md

 * Enable Azure Sentinel on the workspace.

-* Onboard Azure Arc enabled Machines on Sentinel by using the extension management feature and Azure Policies.
+* Onboard Azure Arc enabled Servers on Sentinel by using the extension management feature and Azure Policies.

 **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.**